g-kimbell/fluctuoscopy/README.md

 Note that this uses a pre-compiled version of FSCOPE, we compiled for Windows x86, macos x86 and arm64, and linux x86.
 If you are on a different platform, you will have compile FSCOPE yourself.

 ## Development and testing

 For development/testing, clone the repo
 ```
 git clone https://github.com/g-kimbell/fluctuoscopy
 ```
-Then go inside the repo and install in editable mode with dev dependencies
+Then go inside the repo and install in editable mode
 ```
 cd fluctuoscopy
-pip install -e .[dev]
+pip install -e .
 ```
-The project uses maturin, if you edit the Rust code you will have to recompile the binaries then reinstall the module
+The project uses maturin, if you edit the Rust code or if you are on a particularly weird platform that we have not already compiled for, you will have to recompile the binaries then reinstall the module
 ```
+pip install maturin
 maturin build --release
 pip install -e .
 ```